RyanFleck/Manuals/content/languages/tex.markdown

 ---
 layout: docs-manual
 title: LaTeX
-subtitle: "Want your writing to look like it was typeset?
+summary: "Want your writing to look like it was typeset?
 Use TeX."
 draft: true
 ---